-As written in the statute and under appropriate circumstances, NIH has received waivers from SBA to issue an award exceeding the Hard Cap (\$252,131 for Phase I or \$1,680,879 for Phase II) if this cap will interfere with NIH's ability to meet its mission.
-See here for current list of waiver topics: https://s-bir.nih.gov/funding#omni-sbir.
+As written in the statute and under appropriate circumstances, NIH has received waivers from SBA to issue an award exceeding the Hard Cap for Phase I or for Phase II if this cap will interfere with NIH's ability to meet its mission.
+See here for current list of waiver topics: https://sbir.nih.gov/funding#omnisbir.

 Some ICs offer Phase II SBIR/STTR awardees the opportunity to apply for Phase IIB Competing Renewal awards.
-These are available for those projects that require extraordinary time and effort in the R&D phase and may or may not require FDA approval for the development of such projects, including drugs, devices, vaccines, therapeutics, and medical implants related to the mission of the IC.
-Only those small business concerns who have been awarded a Phase II are eligible to apply for the Phase IIB award.
-Program levels are:
+These are available for those projects that require extraordinary time and effort in the R&D. Only those small business concerns who have been awarded a Phase II are eligible to apply for the Phase IIB award.